qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 Instead, you should write your scripts and call R commands, much like you would do from R, and in a very similar manner to what we saw in the section dedicated to processing scripts.
-This section shows you the syntax to use to call those R commands from QGIS and how to use QGIS objects (layers, tables) in them.
+This section shows you the syntax to use to use R commands in QGIS and how to use QGIS objects (layers, tables) in them.

 The first thing you have to do, as we saw in the case of SAGA, is to tell QGIS where your R binaries are located.
 You can do this using